JGoodwillieV/GoodSwim/README_PRACTICE_FEATURE.md

-# 🏊 StormTracker Practice Feature - README
+# 🏊 GoodSwim Practice Feature - README

 ## Welcome! 🎉

-You now have a **complete, production-ready Practice Planning Feature** for StormTracker!
+You now have a **complete, production-ready Practice Planning Feature** for GoodSwim!

 ---